lzakrzewski/react-monthly-events/README.md

 ## Demo
 Online demo is available!
 [https://react-monthly-events.herokuapp.com/](https://react-monthly-events.herokuapp.com/)
-(The first load of the page can take a while due to heroku limitations.)

 ## Working example
 You can quickly setup this calendar component on your local machine and see how it works: